tobogganhill/FlightSurety/README.md

 The first airline is registered when the contract is deployed with isActive status equals to true and haveFunds status equals to false.
 Next airlines are added to the registration queue by calling the registerAirline function.
-To confirme registration a registered airline must call the setAirlineStatus function.
-The first 3 airlines will be registered without the need of approval of other airlines, but after that, new airlines will need multi-party consensus of 50% of registered airlines.
+To confirm registration a registered airline must call the setAirlineStatus function.
+The first 3 airlines will be registered without the need of approval of other airlines.
+Subsquently new airlines will need multi-party consensus of 50% of registered airlines.

-To be able to sell insurance the airline will need to submit funding of 10 ether to the contract.
-We can test this from the Dapp by trying to sell an insurance before adding funds to them.
+To sell insurance the airline will need to submit funding of 10 ether to the contract.
+Test this from the Dapp by trying to sell insurance before adding funds to them.

 ## Events